-Planned Research Please outline current and planned research projects and and collaborations both nationally and internationally, and how this award will allow you to develop your career over and above what would be possible without it.
+Please outline current and planned research projects and collaborations both nationally and internationally, and how this award will allow you to develop your career over and above what would be possible without it (700 words max).

-Please include details of what organisations and individuals you will need to engage with and how you will engage with them.
+Please include details of which organisations and individuals you will need to engage with and how you will engage with them.